-Today’s article is about ‘Polarizing Filters’ and in this article I will tell you how they work and what they are for.
+Today’s article is about ‘Polarizing Filters,’ and in this article, I will tell you how they work and what they are for.
 Let’s go straight to the answer.

 Glare or Shine

 Light waves are the visible spectrum of electromagnetic radiation somewhere between 400 and 700 nm.
 It is composed of electrical and magnetic waves.
-They look quite cumbersome together (plus magnetic waves have nothing to do with the question of polarization), so let’s limit ourselves to the electrical component.
+They look pretty cumbersome together (plus magnetic waves have nothing to do with the question of polarization), so let’s limit ourselves to the electrical component.
 The wave oscillates perpendicular to the direction of its movement.

 Let’s say you need to get polarized light for some reason.
 How to do it?
 Just use a polarizer.
 It is a material that transmits light.
-But it only transmits light oriented in one direction.
+But it only sends light oriented in one direction.

 Taking a horizontal polarizer, we get horizontally polarized light.

-And How Do You Use All This?
+And How Do You Use This in Photography?

-“It’s time to put an end to those annoying glares!" - say in the marketing department of some firm that produces sunglasses.
+“It’s time to put an end to those annoying glares!” – says in the marketing department of some firm that produces sunglasses.
 Fortunately, although direct sunlight is not polarized, it is at least partially polarized when reflected from the surface (completely at some angles of incidence).
 Moreover, the direction of polarization is parallel to the plane from which the light was reflected.

 The same glasses will allow you to look under the surface of the water.

+In addition to linear polarization, there is another type of polarization – circular.
 Here are two waves vibrating in planes perpendicular to each other.
-In the case when they oscillate in one phase, their total vector is directed diagonally.
+In the case when they oscillate in one phase, their real vector is directed diagonally.
 That is, we get linearly polarized light again.

 So, why all these troubles with circular polarization when there is linear polarization?

-The thing is that the electronics of modern cameras cannot adequately work with linearly polarized light.
-Possible metering and focusing errors.
-Circularly polarized light does not have this problem because it behaves like normal natural light.
+The thing is that the electronics of modern cameras cannot adequately work with linearly polarized light: possible metering and focusing errors.
+Circularly polarized light does not have this problem because it behaves like normal, natural light.